clemendeng/hw02-raymarching-sdfs/README.md

 The scene is very animated.
 The little star balls move slowly, there are rotating objects about the center point.
 There is not a single still object.
 Rotation, translation, even the light position moves, which will be talked about later on.
 Toolbox functions used in animation include sine curves and the gain function.

 #### Procedural Texturing
 The little star balls were procedurally colored using a perlin noise function as their basis.
 The noise was inputted into a color spectrum.
-Resulting texture:
+Resulting appearance:

 ![](balls.png)